389ds/389ds.github.io/docs/389ds/FAQ/update-resolution-for-single-valued-attributes.md

 There are many operations which lead to state changes in a SVA, they can be applied in any combination and order and on a wide range of suppliers.

-To determine the correct behaviour all combinations in a two supplier topology are considered.
+To determine the correct behaviour all combinations in a two-supplier topology are considered.
 If more suppliers are involved the variety increases, but in URP there will always be only the resolution of a current state with a state change received via replication.

 So systematically all combinations involving two suppliers are investigated, for the test setup an extended topology with three suppliers and one consumer is used to verify consistency and expected states and values

-Two supplier topology
+Two-supplier topology
 -------------------

-The following table lists all the combinations of state changes in two supplier topology, each state change has to be executed with the potential operations to achieve this state change.
+The following table lists all the combinations of state changes in two-supplier topology, each state change has to be executed with the potential operations to achieve this state change.
 It is assumed that the CSN of the state change on supplier 1 is always lower than that on supplier 2.
 This is also the reason that the table contains the full combinations since (--\>S0,--\>S1) and (--\>S1,--\>S0) are not symmetric.

 ### Attribute state: S0